PLStenger/Diversity_in_Mare_yam_crop/README.md

 ##### Per base sequence quality plot

 Only for paired sequences, after cleanning steps.

-# A collapsible section with markdown
+Per base sequence quality plot :

 <details>
   <summary>Click here to expand and see the result!</summary>